 As the world sees seismic shifts in talent, with older workers making way for younger employees, as well as economic power transferring from West to East, and technology bringing in more automation than ever before, businesses need to be ready.

-A key component to success in this new environment is RPO 3.0, which builds upon previous generations of Recruitment Process Outsourcing by adding more long-term, strategic value.
+A key component to success in this new environment is RPO 3.0, which builds upon previous generations of Recruitment Process Outsourcing (RPO) by adding more long-term, strategic value.
 A recruitment solution that was once reactive and descriptive has now become predictive and prescriptive.

 In a recent webinar, “Overcoming Global Talent Shifts in Asia With RPO 3.0,” two of Cielo’s top experts on RPO in Asia, Paul Daley, Senior Vice President – APAC, and Kumar Bhaya, Client Solutions Director – APAC, highlight the talent acquisition challenges inherent in a region as vast as Asia.
 With so many different countries, languages, cultures and geographies in play, the recruitment solutions cannot be one-size-fits-all.

 Paul and Kumar speak to how contingency workers are having a much bigger impact on the APAC workforce.
 In Japan, for instance, the “haken” have gone from being an afterthought to making up 30% of the country’s workers in just the past 15 years.
 Singapore companies are also expecting the growth of their “non-employee talent” to far surpass the global rate.